 The manual process is always laborious and time-intensive.
 If you manually pull data from disparate sources for analysis, you may end up investing a few hours, days, or even weeks.
-The manual process is not only laborious and time-intensive but also prone to cringe-worthy faux pas.
-With Tableau’s simple drag-and-drop features and built-in data connections, you can easily get data in beautiful visualizations for analysis.
+With Tableau’s simple drag-and-drop features and built-in data connections, you get data in beautiful visualizations for analysis.
 Moreover, the time saved in collating data could be utilized by data analysts for analyzing data and drawing out meaningful insights.

 2. Connect with any data source

-Another beauty of Tableau is that you connect it to a wide gamut of data sources ranging from Microsoft Excel, PDF to Google Sheets, Google Analytics, Dropbox, Salesforce, SAP HANA, and databases like MongoDB, MySQL, Elasticsearch, etc. By simply connecting Tableau to any data source, you can export all your unstructured data (without Ctrl C + Ctrl V) for analysis.
+Another great feature of Tableau is connecting it to a wide gamut of data sources ranging from Microsoft Excel, PDF to Google Sheets, Google Analytics, Dropbox, Salesforce, SAP HANA, and databases like MongoDB MySQL, Elasticsearch, etc. By simply connecting Tableau to any data source, you can export all your unstructured data (without Ctrl C + Ctrl V) for analysis.
 Once your data is brought into Tableau, you can create a centralized view and save yourself from the hassle of going through multiple disparate reports.

 3. Integrate with programming languages

 With the help of Tableau, you can perform basic calculations by simply using the drag and drop functionality.
-However, if you want to go a step ahead and do some complex analysis, Tableau business intelligence tool allows you seamless integration with Python or R scripting language, thereby, helping you in analyzing data with visual analytics.
+However, suppose you want to go a step ahead and do some complex analysis.
+In that case, the Tableau Business Intelligence tool allows you seamless integration with Python or R scripting language, thereby helping you analyze data with visual analytics.

 4. Mobile-Ready Dashboard

 Visual analytics with Tableau helps businesses understand their data and make informed decisions.
 However, this robust data analysis tool does not work on its own.
-If you want to make the most of this tool, we recommend you opt for Tableau consulting services experts and discovering what’s best for your business.
+If you want to make the most of this tool, we recommend contacting our Tableau consulting services experts and discovering what’s best for your business.